 - Toy Story Land

 Want a map you can download?
-Check out this PDF map of Hollywod Studios.
+Check out these Hollywood Studios maps.

 Parking at Hollywood Studios

 Parking is quick and painless and a good option if you’ll have your car on your vacation.

 All parking lots are staffed with an abundance of Cast Members that will help direct you to your spot.
 If you park too far away from the front gate to walk, there will be handy trams to shuttle you back and forth from the end of your row to near the front gates.

 How much does parking at Hollywood Studios cost?

 - Free for Walt Disney World Resort hotel guests

 - Offsite guests $25/day